ibm-cloud-docs/event-notifications/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="10m"}

-{{site.data.keyword.en_full}} is a centralized alerts management service that notifies and alerts you to events occurring in your {{site.data.keyword.Bluemix_notm}} account.
-You can, in turn send a filtered notification to a set of your users.
+ {{site.data.keyword.en_full}} is an event notification routing service that notifies you to critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
+You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to email, SMS, and webhooks.
-You can create subscriptions to associate destinations to topics and write rules to filter specific notifications to the topic.
 In this tutorial, we'll take you through the steps to get started.
 {: shortdesc}